-- NOTE: When moving a flap by hand, it is possible that the flap will stick at the extreme limit of its travel.
-This is normal; raise the flap slightly and the spring will return it to neutral. - NOTE: When taxiing or parking with a strong tailwind, it is possible that one or both flaps will deflect and bang against the stops.
-This situation can be alleviated by fully extending the flaps when in a strong tailwind.
+retracted, it is possible that one or both flaps will deflect and bang against the stops, which can cause structural damage to the flap system.
+This situation can be alleviated by fully extending the flaps when subject to these conditions.
 Use of gust locks are recommended while parked or tied down.